npm/policies/private-modules-terms.md

 disable npm Private Modules.

-Dollar amounts in these npm Private Modules Terms are amounts of United States Dollars, and your payments for npm Private Modules must be denominated in United States Dollars.
+Dollar amounts in these npm Private Modules Terms are amounts of United States, and you must pay for npm Private Modules in United States Dollars.

 Dollar amounts in these npm Private Modules Terms do not include tax.
 You will pay any tax.